 Committing a traffic offense or having some type of equipment/lighting violation is enough for an officer to stop you.
-Once you’re stopped, an officer can ask for your license and registration to prove you aren’t a danger and don’t have any pending criminal warrants.
+Once you’ve stopped, an officer can ask for your license and registration to prove you aren’t a danger and don’t have any pending criminal warrants.
 The best way to prevent this is to avoid being pulled over.
 This includes ensuring your headlights and taillights are on and working, and that your tag lights work.
 Reducing the amount of distractions reduces the risk of potential violations.
-If you don’t have a traffic or equipment violation, you can’t be stopped by police.
+If you don’t have a traffic or equipment violation, you can’t be stopped by the police.

 If you are pulled over, an officer will ask for your license, insurance, and identification.
 You can be asked to exit your vehicle should an officer detect the smell of alcohol, or if they believe you have drugs or alcohol in your car.
-You have the right to refuse any other questions.
+Additionally, you have the right to refuse any other questions.

 You have a right to refuse any test and not answer any questions an officer has.
 The goal of most of the questions is to get information to use against you in your DUI case.
 If you decline to answer any questions the Officer and the State are left with minimal evidence.
 This will help you succeed in your case.

 Any test or interaction with the police is recorded on camera.
 When a test is refused, the only evidence the police will have are the words and answers given to the officer.
 Most of the time, these interactions are recorded.
 We use their recordings footage against them to highlight key issues.
 In addition, we use the video to show what the Officers are trained to do, and how they failed to follow their training in each and every situation.
 This helps build trust with a jury while hurting the trust they have for the Officer.
 The more they ignore what their training requires, the more likely we are to win your case.